ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 Hide or expose `Value` depending on the functionality required..

-Next we need to provide some I/O functionality.
+Next it needs some I/O functionality.
 I like the *Read/Write* paradigm, so I add basic I/O like this:

 ```csharp
 public static Containor<T> Read(T value)